 Academic Merit ScholarshipsEligibility

-- Students that do not meet the eligibility requirements will no longer qualify for the academic merit scholarship.
-The scholarship cannot be reinstated once lost.
+- Undergraduate students that do not meet the eligibility requirements will no longer qualify for the academic merit scholarship.
+The undergraduate scholarship cannot be reinstated once lost.
 Additional information on the renewal criteria can be found in the Policies section of this website.

-- Temple University Academic Merit scholarships are tuition only.
+- Temple University Academic Merit undergraduate scholarships are tuition only.

 Air Force ROTCEligibility

 - can pass the physical examination for participation in ROTC;

 - possess at least a 2.5 grade point average; and